 How fast do meteors from Comet Halley travel?
 If we can figure how fast Comet Halley travels at the Earth’s distance from the sun, we should also be able to figure out how fast these meteors fly in our sky.

 Some of you may know that a solar system body, such as a planet or comet, goes faster in its orbit as it nears the sun and more slowly in its orbit as it gets farther away.
 Halley’s Comet swings inside the orbit of Venus at perihelion – the comet’s nearest point to the sun.
 At aphelion – its most distant point – Halley’s Comet goes all the way beyond the orbit of Neptune, the solar system’s outermost (known) planet.

-When the meteoroids from the orbital stream of Halley’s Comet streak across the sky as Eta Aquarid or Orionid meteors, we know these meteoroids/meteors have to be one astronomical unit (Earth’s distance) from the sun.
-It might be tempting to assume that these meteoroids at one astronomical unit from the sun travel through space at the same speed Earth does: 108,000 kilometers or 67,000 miles per hour.
+When the meteoroids from the orbital stream of Halley’s Comet streak across the sky as Eta Aquariid or Orionid meteors, we know these meteoroids/meteors have to be one astronomical unit (Earth’s distance) from the sun.
+It might be tempting to assume that these meteoroids at one astronomical unit from the sun travel through space at the same speed Earth does: 67,000 miles per hour (108,000 km/h).

 The answer, giving the velocity of these meteoroids through space at the Earth’s distance from the sun, is virtually at our fingertips.
 All we need to know is Comet Halley’s semi-major axis (mean distance from the sun) in astronomical units.
 Here you have it:

 Comet Halley’s semi-major axis = 17.8 astronomical units.